ncbb800/Research-Paper/paper.md

 # 1. What I wanted to build

-I wanted to build a practical tool for **student storytellers, manga hobbyists, and anime creators** who need visual consistency for recurring characters.
+I wanted to build a practical AI image generation tool for:

-The more interesting version of this idea was not simply generating anime art from prompts.
-Basic anime generators already exist.
-The actual user problem was more specific:
+- storytellers
+- concept artists
+- student creators
+- game designers
+- hobby visual creators

+The user problem was not simply "generate an image."

+That problem is already solved by many public tools.

+The more interesting version was:

-**Can a user define a character once and then generate that same character across multiple scenes while preserving recognizable identity?**
+**Can a user define a subject once, then generate that same recognizable subject across multiple scenes and artistic styles?**

-Example use case:
+Example:

-A user creates:
+A user defines:

-> “A silver-haired anime girl with blue eyes, black school uniform, red ribbon.”
+> A silver-haired young woman with sharp blue eyes, black jacket, red scarf, and calm expression.

 Then asks for:

-- standing on a rooftop at sunset
+- standing in futuristic Tokyo at night
-- walking in a futuristic city
+- walking through a rainy cyberpunk alley
+- painted as an oil portrait
+- rendered as anime
-- fighting in a fantasy battlefield
+- transformed into fantasy concept art
-- smiling in a classroom
+- placed in a medieval castle
-- crying in the rain

-The expected outcome is a consistent character appearing in multiple scenes, similar to a manga protagonist.

-This is much more difficult than single-image generation.

-The more interesting version of the project required:

-- persistent visual identity
+The expectation is not just visual similarity in style, but persistent identity.

+That requires:

+- subject consistency
+- multi-style flexibility
-- acceptable generation speed
+- acceptable latency
-- free deployment
+- free or low-cost deployment
-- real usability for hobby creators
+- practical usability

-That became the target.
+This was significantly harder than basic text-to-image generation.

 ---

 # 2. The rudimentary baseline (Space 2)

-The baseline implementation was **Anime Character Consistency Generator**, deployed as a Hugging Face Space using:
+The baseline implementation was **Anime Character Consistency Generator**, deployed entirely on Hugging Face’s free CPU tier.

-- Gradio frontend
-- Python backend
-- Diffusers
-- Hugging Face free CPU Basic hardware
-- Waifu Diffusion / lightweight anime diffusion pipelines

 Architecture:

 User Input
 ↓
 Prompt Construction
 ↓
-Diffusion Pipeline (CPU)
+Local Diffusion Pipeline (CPU)
 ↓
-Generated Anime Image
+Generated Image

+Technology stack:

+- Hugging Face Spaces
+- Gradio
+- Python
+- Diffusers
+- PyTorch
+- Waifu Diffusion / lightweight anime diffusion models

 The interface accepted: